Gab0/straintables/README.md

 populating the folders `genomes` and `annotations`.
 Standard usage requires one time execution of the following command:

 ```
-To download defaults: Toxoplasma gondii genomes & TGME49 annotations;
+To download defaults: Toxoplasma gondii genomes, strain ME49 annotations;
 $python linkageMapper/fetchDataNCBI.py

-Same result as above:
+Same result as above, manually:
 $python linkageMapper/fetchDataNCBI.py --organism "Toxoplasma gondii" --strain ME49

-With lactobacillus plantarum & WCFS1 annotations:
+With lactobacillus plantarum, strain WCFS1 annotations:
 $python linkageMapper/fetchDataNCBI.py --organism "Lactobacillus plantarum" --strain WCFS1
 ```

-Please note that although `fetchDataNCBI.py` contatins various methods to ensure the correct file names for downloaded genomes, the user needs to manually check the folder after the process.
+Please note that although `fetchDataNCBI.py` contatins various methods to ensure the correct file names for downloaded genomes, it's recommended to check the folder after the process.

 The user can manually add desired genomes and annotations, as explained in the next subsections: